How to Be at Peace with Your Appetite and HungerNone By Cary Barbor

 We hear a lot about how we should change our eating habits, go on this or that diet, and restrict our food in myriad ways.
 But what if you could be more at peace with your eating?
 What if you could stop cutting out certain foods and actually enjoy your meals, while also nourishing yourself as well?

 In her new book, The Eating Instinct, journalist Virginia Sole-Smith advocates for just that.
 Sole-Smith would like to see us all have a comfortable and healthy relationship with food.
 To do that, we need to protect the food-related instincts we were born with, such as eating when we are hungry and stopping when we are full.
 Here, she offers five guidelines to help us protect these instincts.
-So instead of going on a crash diet or cutting out whatever categories of food are currently unpopular, try implementing these strategies instead.
+So instead of going on a crash diet or cutting out whatever categories of food are currently unpopular, try implementing these strategies.

 Stop apologizing for your hunger or your food choices.